 Address: U Trojského zámku 120/3, 171 00 Praha 7, Czechia

-Often ranked among the world’s best zoos, Prague Zoo is the most visited zoological garden in the Czech Republic.
+Often ranked among the world’s best zoos, Prague Zoo is the most-visited zoological garden in the Czech Republic.
 Opened to the public in 1931, the zoo covers around 60 hectares of landscape on the bank of the Vltava River.

-This incredibly diverse assortment of animals includes Western Lowland Gorillas, Humboldt’s Penguins, huge Galapagos Tortoises and Great Indian Hornbills.
+The diverse assortment of animals includes Western Lowland Gorillas, Humboldt Penguins, Galapagos Tortoises, and Great Indian Hornbills.

-Each zone is aptly titled to reflect the type of animals they hold, with names such as the Indonesian Jungle, Africa House, Northern Plains and the Valley of the Elephants.
+Each zone is titled to reflect the type of animals it holds, including names such as the Indonesian Jungle, Africa House, Northern Plains, and the Valley of the Elephants.

 See Related: Luxury Travel Gifts for Him

 Address: Karlův most, 110 00 Praha 1, Czechia

 The Charles Bridge is one of the most popular tourist attractions in the Czech Republic’s capital.
 This Gothic stone bridge connects two famous Prague districts, Old Town Prague and Lesser Town.

 This marvelously designed stone bridge was once the only way of crossing the Vltava River until 1841.
 Also, it used to be the most crucial connection between the city’s Old Town and Prague Castle.